sullis/hbc-tech-blog/_posts/2018-04-12-ada-accessibility-and-keyboard-navigation.md

   creditlink: ~
 ---

-The simplest way to understand the importance of web acessiblility is to open a web browser, put on a blindfold, and try navigating a website.
-Despite a small percentage of users with disabilities, thier human right to navigate the internet still stands.
+The simplest way to understand the importance of web accessibility is to open a web browser, put on a blindfold, and try navigating a website.
+Despite a small percentage of users with disabilities, their human right to navigate the internet still stands.
 In this post I'll share some of my learnings from making our navigation more accessible.

-## W3C Reccomendations for Accessibility
+## W3C Recommendations for Accessibility

-Not familiar with this type of work, I referred to [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/#menu), and found the following reccomendations helpful. *Just in case, WAI stans for "Web Accessibility Initiative", and ARIA stands for "Accessible Rich Internet Application".*
+Not familiar with this type of work, I referred to [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/#menu), and found the following recommendations helpful. *Just in case, WAI stans for "Web Accessibility Initiative", and ARIA stands for "Accessible Rich Internet Application".*

 - Leverage WAI-ARIA Roles, States, and Properties
 - Manage Focus Inside Composite Elements